GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 ~~~~~~~~~~~~~

 ## Serialization  {#rtti_d_b}
-Serialization uses all the features shown in the chapter above in order to serialize an @ref BansheeEngine::IReflectable "IReflectable" object into a stream of bytes, and vice versa.
+Serialization uses all the features shown in the chapter above in order to serialize an @ref bs::IReflectable "IReflectable" object into a stream of bytes, and vice versa.
 By default binary serialization is used, but user can implement textual serialization (like XML or JSON) using the RTTI system, if needed.

-Binary serialized data can be output to memory, or to a file using: @ref BansheeEngine::MemorySerializer "MemorySerializer", @ref BansheeEngine::FileEncoder "FileEncoder", @ref BansheeEngine::FileDecoder "FileDecoder".
+Binary serialized data can be output to memory, or to a file using: @ref bs::MemorySerializer "MemorySerializer", @ref bs::FileEncoder "FileEncoder", @ref bs::FileDecoder "FileDecoder".
 Their usage is simple:
 ~~~~~~~~~~~~~{.cpp}
 IReflectable* myObject = ...;